jdonlan/java-dev/java_language/comperators.md

 // employees = { Employee(3), Employee(5), Employee(10) }
 ```

-Java will utilize the List classes included sort functionality using the comperator we created above.
+Java will utilize the List classes included sort functionality using the comparator we created above.
 Despite having created the List in the order 5,3,10, the list will now be arranged in the order 3,5,10.